New Regulation of the Public Oversight Board – What Changes for Statutory Auditors and Businesses?

 Implementation of the new quality system

 Auditors, and especially large firms, must review their quality manuals in accordance with the new regulation.
-The establishment of an internal quality management system that complies with the law's provisions and international standards is required.
-In practice, this means, for example, drafting new quality control policies, appointing individuals responsible for monitoring the system, conducting risk assessmentAnnual review of audit quality within the firm, etc. Firms will need to demonstrate to the BMP that this system is working (possibly with evidence that ISQM 1 and ISQM 2 are being implemented).
+The establishment of an internal quality management system that fulfills the articles of the law and international standards is required.
+In practice, this means, for example, drafting new quality control policies, appointing individuals responsible for system monitoring, and conducting risk assessmentAnnual review of audit quality within the firm, etc. Firms will need to demonstrate to the BMP that this system is working (possibly with evidence that ISQM 1 and ISQM 2 are being implemented).

 Documentation of client's independence and acceptance

-Attention must be paid to the client engagement acceptance documents.
-The regulation requires auditors to formally document their assessment of compliance with the requirements of Article 33 of the law (the article addressing independence) and Article 8 of the new regulation.
+Attention should be paid to client engagement acceptance documents.
+The regulation requires auditors to formally document the assessment of compliance with the requirements of Article 33 of the law (the article on independence) and Article 8 of the new regulation.
 This includes listing any threats to independence and the safeguards taken.
-Auditors will need to maintain files with checklist-a a specific form for this purpose, because during a BMP quality inspection they may request evidence of these assessments.
-Also, auditors must ensure they have the appropriate capacity and staff before taking on a client – this can encourage firms to specialize and avoid taking on work beyond their capacity, in order to prevent issues during inspections.
+Auditors will need to maintain files with checklist-a a specific form for this purpose, because during a quality inspection, BMP can request proof of these assessments.
+Auditors must also ensure they have the proper capacity and staff before taking on a client – this can prompt firms to specialize and not take on work beyond their capacity, to avoid problems in inspections.

 Update of audit reports

-Auditors will need to adapt the format and content of their reports to the new requirements.
-For example, in the audit reports on annual financial statements, auditors may need to include references as to whether they are licensed to provide sustainability reporting assurance (a new legal requirement for 2024), or to provide additional details in accordance with changes to the ISA standards.
-For sustainability assurance reports, auditors will develop new reporting templates, following the ISAE/ISA standards for assurance of non-financial information.
-It is recommended that auditors follow the guidelines of IFAC and IEKA (Institute of Authorized Accounting Experts) regarding these reports, as IEKA is expected to provide training or standard templates.
-A properly prepared report not only fulfills the requirements but also protects the auditor in the event of a BMP review.
+Auditors will need to adapt the format and content of their reports according to new requirements.
+For example, in audit reports of annual financial statements, they may need to add references regarding whether the auditor is licensed for sustainability reporting (a new legal requirement for 2024), or provide additional details according to changes in ISA standards.
+For sustainability assurance reports, auditors will draft new report templates, following ISAE/ISA standards for non-financial information assurance.
+It is recommended that auditors follow the guidelines of IFAC and IEKA (Institute of Certified Public Accountants) regarding these reports, as IEKA is expected to provide training and standard templates.
+A properly prepared report not only fulfills obligations but also protects the auditor themselves in case of review by the BMP.

 Adherence to deadlines and new obligations